 For the Love of Books (Featherston Booktown’s original bookshop) is open six days a week – Monday to Saturday, including a late night on Fridays until 9pm.
 The owner, Jennifer Grey, or one of the other members of this family business are happy to welcome you

-After working as a qualified Librarian in Primary Schools, the idea to open a children’s bookshop came to me as I volunteered at a Featherston Booktown event.
+After working for many years as a qualified Librarian in Primary Schools, I decided to open a completely new style of bookstore.
 I loved the concept and the atmosphere of Featherston Booktown, and decided I needed to be a part of it.

-I call myself a ‘curator’, as the collection will be carefully chosen to inspire curiosity, inform and entertain children.
-The focus is on New Zealand Non-Fiction and Picture Books but Chapter Books and international titles will also be stocked.
-The books are the sort you relish, share, keep and remember for many years.
+I call myself a ‘curator’, as the collection is carefully chosen to inspire curiosity, inform and entertain children.
+The focus is on New Zealand Non-Fiction and Picture Books but Chapter Books and international titles, activity books and gift items are also stocked.
+The books are the sort you relish, share, gift, keep and remember for many years.